aspiers/git-deps/README.md

 to reflect the code changes in commit A.  (Although of course it's usually best practice to logically group such changes together in a single commit.)
 But this should not stop it from being useful.

+### Other uses

+I'm sure there are other use cases I haven't yet thought of.
+If you have any good ideas, [please submit them](CONTRIBUTING.md)!

+### Non-use cases

+At first I thought that `git-deps` might provide a useful way to programmatically predict whether operations such as merge / rebase / cherry-pick would succeed, but actually it's probably cheaper and more reliable simply to perform the operation and then roll back.

 Installation
 ------------